vervallsweg/cast-web-api/mdns-installation.md

 ## Windows
 Either download Bonjour, which should be included in Apple iTunes, or download the [Bonjour SDK for Windows](http://www.softpedia.com/get/Programming/SDK-DDK/Bonjour-SDK.shtml#download "Bonjour SDK for Windows").
+Also required are [Python 2.X](https://www.python.org/downloads/release/python-2713/ "Python 2.X") (2.5>3.0) and a Microsoft C++ Compiler.
+If you have none of these things installed simply open an administrative shell and run:

+	npm install -g windows-build-tools